broeker/spacebook/README.md

 ---

-## 👩‍🚀 Install spacebook
+## Install spacebook

 In theory, you can launch a spacebook without ever downloading the code or running your site locally.
 Just click that big green button and edit your files directly on Github!
+(The Github UI is fairly mobile friendly, and it is entirely possible to launch and manage a spacebook entirely via your phone :))

 But if you want to customize your codebase or write your Markdown files in a local editor, you'll want to download and install your site locally.

 ### Requirements